noell/jpg-exif-test-images/README.md

 # jpg-exif-test-images

 JPEG format EXIF orientation test images, which you may use for your testing purposes.
-Files of the same name .html contain the content of the of that test image rendered as html for inspection.
+Files of the same name .html contain the content of that test image rendered as html for inspection.

 ## Normal EXIF orientation